My 77-year-old grandma just spent a week at my house.

 Nothing stops the friendship-building process faster than responding with “Yep,” or “Ok,” or worse, “K.”

 Make friends faster by being a fun person to chit-chat with.

 When someone asks you a question, give a sincere answer, and then follow up with a question for them.

 Bonus points if you can squeeze in a compliment.

 “Yes, you’re right.
 I like the way you think.
 What do you think we should do next?”

 As the old saying goes, there’s a squirrel for every nut.

 You’re not going to mesh with everyone.

 You may not mesh with most people, but studies show that having just one best friend at work can make a huge difference in whether or not you like (and stay at) your job.

-Even if you don’t connect with someone right away after taking these steps, keep trying.
+Keep trying even if you don’t connect with someone immediately after taking these steps.